Jos Hooiveld

-Jos Hooiveld ([ˈjɔs ˈɦoːifɛlt]; born 22 April 1983) is a retired Dutch footballer.
+Jos Hooiveld ([ˈjɔs ˈɦoːifɛlt]; born 22 April 1983) is a Dutch former professional footballer.
 Hooiveld is known for his strong physical performances.

 Born in Zeijen, Drenthe, he started his career with Eredivisie club Heerenveen in 2003, before moving to Eerste Divisie side Zwolle, on loan, between 2004 and 2006.
 In 2006, he moved to Austrian Erste Liga side Kapfenberger SV and one year later moved to Finnish side Inter Turku.
 During his time there he won both the 2008 Veikkausliiga and 2008 League Cup as well as being named the defender of the year twice.

 In 2009 Swedish side AIK signed him and he won the 2009 Allsvenskan and the 2009 Svenska Cupen.
 He moved to Scottish Premier League side Celtic in January 2010 but after one year was loaned out to Danish Superliga club Copenhagen.
 He then moved on loan to Championship club Southampton shortly after the start of the 2011–12 season before joining them permanently in December 2011.
 He was a regular throughout the season helping them win promotion to the Premier League.
 He spent the final year of his Southampton contract on loan to Norwich City and Millwall.
 In the summer of 2015 he once again signed for Swedish side AIK.

 Club career

 Heerenveen

 Hooiveld started his professional career for Heerenveen in 2003, when he came on as a substitute for Petter Hansson.
 In the next season he made twelve appearances in the League mostly as a left back, starting in five of those matches which included wins over Ajax and PSV.
 He could not force his way to the first team the following season and was loaned to Zwolle in January 2005 for 18 months.
+During the 2004−05 season, Hooiveld had an unsuccessful trial with Scottish side Livingston, later claiming that a noisy hotel staff party left him sleep deprived and damaged his chances of winning a contract.
 He left the club in the summer of 2006 joining Austrian club Kapfenberg.

 Zwolle

 Hooiveld made his debut for Zwolle in February 2005 in a 0–0 draw, playing as a left back.
 He played most of his matches for the club at left back, with brief moves to midfield and central defence.
-In total he made 44 League appearances during his loan spell scoring three goals.
+In total he made 44 league appearances during his loan spell scoring three goals.